rackerlabs/rackspace-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

 ### Back up data from AWS to Rackspace Cloud Files

-Retrieve your data from EC2.
+Retrieve your data from AWS EC2.
 You can use one of the following methods to transfer the data:

 - Transfer the data directly by using rsync or SSH File Transfer Protocol